ahmedtheking372/Call-of-Duty-Black-ops-1-/README.md

-**GUIDE for Call of Duty Black ops Multiplayer & Zombies local split screen on PC with Nucleus Coop (using Bgamer version)**
+**GUIDE for Call of Duty: Black ops 1 Multiplayer & Zombies local split screen on PC with Nucleus Coop (using Bgamer Lan Tool)**

 **Requirements:**